No, I am not quite Bill Dauterive levels of sad, yet…

-A huge problem in the US is that people eat way too much.
-I took Irina to a Thai restaurant and she noted how excessive the portions were and how eating out would be cheaper and healthier if they made it more reasonable.
+A problem in the US is that people eat way too much.
+I took Irina to a Thai restaurant, and she noted how excessive the portions were.
+She pointed out how eating out would be cheaper and healthier if they made it more reasonable.
 She is not wrong, as always.
-The plate had 2-3 meals on it and many people will eat that in one sitting.
+The plate had 2-3 meals on it, and many people will eat that in one sitting.

-She also noted that dinner should not be the largest meal, lunch should be.
+She also noted that dinner should not be the largest meal of the day.
+Lunch should be.
 She is right again.
 Admittedly, it is difficult to do that.
-I tend to make enough for 3 meals so I will cook it at dinner time and eat it then and the next two lunches.
+I tend to make enough for 3 meals, so I will cook it at dinner time and eat it then and the next two lunches.

-Not only is it unhealthy it is also overpriced.
+Not only is it unhealthy, but it is also overpriced.
 For the price of one heart-attack-inducing meal in a restaurant, I can eat healthily for 3-5 days.

-Healthy foods can be really enjoyable to eat, you just have to experiment.
-It is much easier to stick with something that you enjoy obviously.
 That said, cheating now and again is okay.
-How much I would think depends on how well you otherwise eat and how often you exercise.
-No more than one meal a week.
-I try to only have one cheat meal a month but I usually end up with two or three since I lack self-control.
+How much depends on how well you otherwise eat and how often you exercise.
+I try to only have one cheat meal a month, but I usually end up with two or three since I lack self-control.

-Even on cheat days, I try to stay under 2000 calories and don’t really go too crazy.
-Something like burger and fries or a slice of pizza or two plus a dessert such as key lime pie, something I learned to make living in Key West.
+Even on cheat days, I stay under 2000 calories and don’t really go too crazy.
+Something like a burger and fries, or a slice of pizza or two.

 Despite my freaking out about restaurants, going out on your cheat day is fun and enjoyable, especially if you are lucky enough to have friends.